Nick

 the result if they listened to all our points.

-seems to me completely unacceptable.
-Obviously a
+This seems to me completely unacceptable.
+Obviously

 technical consultant doesn't want to sit through some sort of